rtCamp/rtMedia/README.md

 ## Changelog ##

+### 4.4.7 [April 18, 2018] ###

+* ENHANCEMENTS

+	 * Set auto focus for key field on the Licenses Page
+     * Improved media count display for large numbers

+* FIXED

+	 * Gallery swipe gesture with all the WordPress themes older than Twenty Fifteen
+     * Media player height issue on single media page for video
+     * Media gallery conflict with rtMedia Upload By URL
+     * Conflict of empty comment check with other validation message location
+     * PHP notice and warnings

+### 4.4.6 [March 22, 2018] ###

+* NEW

+ 	* Added intuitive left-right swipe gesture guide while opening gallery for the first time on mobile

+* ENHANCEMENTS

+	 * Added filter to customize existing progress bar [Doc](https://rtmedia.io/docs/developers/hooks/rtmedia-js-hooks/#rtmcustomprogressbarcontent)
+	 * Improved edit media process with single save button

+* FIXED

+	* PHP notice and warnings
+	* Visibility issue with Edit & Delete action links after first media upload
+	* Added check for BuddyPress activity component while adding comment on media
+	* Added check for empty comments on media
+	* Added informative message while uploading media without enabling media type setting
+	* BuddyPress activity media upload conflict with [rtMedia Upload Terms](https://rtmedia.io/products/rtmedia-upload-terms/)
+	* Issue with rtMedia comment count under BuddyPress activity
+	* Improved license verification process of rtMedia add-ons
+	* Lightbox height issue with rtMedia media comments
+	* UI issue with Back button on the edit media page for theme twentyseventeen
+	* Option button’s visibility issue with twentyseventeen theme
+	* Console warning for FireFox browser
+	* UI issue for comment media upload button
+	* Minor UI issues for mobile users

 ### 4.4.5 [January 19, 2018] ###

 * ENHANCEMENTS

  	* Upgraded MediaElement library

 ### 4.4.4 [October 17, 2017] ###

 * FIXED

 	 * Media display issue if masonry view is disabled and width is set to zero
 	 * Upload multiple images on mobile devices
 	 * Improve localization, thanks to [xavivars](https://github.com/xavivars)
 	 * Added a check for BuddyPress Group component while using bp_before_member_header action

 ### 4.4.3 [August 3, 2017] ###

 * ENHANCEMENTS

  	* Add filter to change the "alt" attribute value for photos in media gallery [Documentation](https://rtmedia.io/docs/developers/hooks/rtmc_change_alt_text/)

 * FIXED

 	 * Unit text (MB/KB) of media size doesn't display correctly
 	 * Buttons UI of edit media screen for default WordPress themes
 	 * BuddyPress activity upload issue with Microsoft Edge
 	 * Notices of "Undefined offset" and "get property of non-object"
 	 * UI issue of media close button on Twenty Seventeen theme
 	 * Pagination issue with album search
 	 * Upload falls over while using special characters into filename
 	 * Fatal Error in gallery search if BuddyPress is not installed
 	 * Medium image size not working correctly with zero height
 	 * `media_title` attribute was not working for gallery shortcode

 ### 4.4.2 [June 30, 2017] ###

 * FIXED

  	* Broken thumbnails in sidebar widget gallery and sorting gallery shortcode

 ### 4.4.1 [June 29, 2017] ###

 * ENHANCEMENTS

  	* Replaced HTML comments '&lt;!-- --&gt;' with PHP comments '&lt;?php // ?&gt;'

 * FIXED

 	 * Media search issue under album
 	 * Gallery reload issue while uploading new media under a single album page
 	 * Duplicate "no media found" message under media gallery
 	 * Cancel media search button issue under albums tab
 	 * PHP notice and warnings
 	 * UI for caret under like button
 	 * Load more issue for albums tab
 	 * Issue editing album when pagination is enabled
 	 * UI issue for music player when opened in the lightbox

 ### 4.4 [June 6, 2017] ###

 * NEW

 	 * Enabled Masonry Cascading grid layout for BuddyPress Activity feed [Documentation](https://rtmedia.io/docs/features/lightboxes-masonry/#masonry-activity-feed)
 	 * Added search functionality in Media Gallery [Documentation](https://rtmedia.io/docs/features/upload-media/#search-media)
 	 * Added album description input while creating an album [Documentation](https://rtmedia.io/docs/features/view-media/#album-description)

 * ENHANCEMENTS

 	 * Added media description parameter in JSON API [Documentation](https://rtmedia.io/docs/developers/json-api/#media-upload)
 	 * Added: Filter to change the text "Are you sure you want to delete this media?"
 [Documentation](https://rtmedia.io/docs/developers/hooks/rtmedia_delete_prompt_message/)
 	 * Applied Post Update button style once the document is ready instead of window load

 * FIXED

 	 * Audio player display issue in lightbox
 	 * Fixed trimming media name issue when it contains a dot in the name
 	 * Added missing data in debuginfo file
 	 * rtMedia shortcode uploader issue with IOS mobile safari browser
 	 * Issue while playing video on IOS safari
 	 * White strip-line issue in lightbox
 	 * Like button will display in the right sidebar of light box even when media comments are deactivated

 #### 4.3.2 [May 11, 2017] ####

 * ENHANCEMENTS

  	* Added: Filter which allows replacing the text "Like/dislike" with any icon [Documentation](https://rtmedia.io/docs/developers/hooks/rtmedia_like_label_text-rtmedia_like_undo_label_text/)

 * FIXED

 	 * Attach media button issue in comments for IOS devices
 	 * Inconsistent name display in the Activity stream
 	 * Media attachment button issue under rtMedia comment section
 	 * Set as Album Cover button UI issue
 	 * rtMedia action button alignment issue on the single media page
 	 * Improvise comment media admin settings
 	 * JavaScript error while deleting media
 	 * Edit media feature when BuddyPress activity stream component is disabled
 	 * "What's new" section not getting properly styled on page load [Documentation](https://rtmedia.io/docs/troubleshooting/post-update-upload-media-privacy-buttons-not-appearing/)

 #### 4.3.1 [Feb 23, 2017] ####

 * ENHANCEMENTS

 	 * Remove media titles from media tab
 	 * Change text in rtMedia setting for comment media
 	 * Added: Filter to change user id while fetching user's album list

 * FIXED

 	 * Pagination and navigation fix in media tab
 	 * Warnings when uploading media in activity comment
 	 * Privacy for reported media in moderation

 #### 4.3 [Feb 14, 2017] ####

 * NEW FEATURES

  	* Comment Media - User can upload media in comment box

 * ENHANCEMENTS

 	 * rtMedia settings to unable or disable likes for Media
 	 * Attachment upload in rtMedia support form
 	 * Added: rtMedia Version Constant
 	 * Added: Action to Change rtMedia query before shortcode run
 	 * Added: Filter to Change Media menu position in admin bar

 * FIXED

 	 * Bulk delete in Media library Dashboard
 	 * Warnings when user click on pagination
 	 * rtMedia gallery shortcode pagination
 	 * Remove unwanted fields in rtMedia support form
 	 * Sorting & Options issue in Media Tab
 	 * Comment and Like Privacy issue
 	 * Comment and Like for media delete issue in Group
 	 * Load More issue on activity and group Tab

 #### 4.2.1 [Dec 21, 2016] ####

 * FIXED

 	 * Security issues pointed out by James Golovich
 	 * Direct access of a file
 	 * Access rights to modify/update the rtMedia settings
 	 * Added validation on custom CSS before saving
 	 * Section fluctuation when user drags media into activity box
 	 * Audio / Video autoplay in Safari browser
 	 * JS error on media comments when activity stream is disabled from the backend
 	 * Media upload error when activity stream is disabled from the backend
 	 * Invalid license key notice appearing even when all keys are valid
 	 * Addon validation checks will happen every six hours (only if addons installed)
 	 * Changed plugin's review link to rate on WordPress.org

 #### 4.2 [Nov 17, 2016] ####

 * NEW FEATURES

 	 * Albums will now display media count by default
 	 * "@mentions" in comments added to lightbox and single media page
 	 * Added "Next" / "Previous" navigation links to single media page

 * ENHANCEMENTS

 	 * rtMedia "Support" tab improvements- Directly attach a screenshot while submitting a support ticket Debug Info can now be easily downloaded as a .txt file
 	 * Added: "Show more comments" link in media pop-up (lightbox) and single media page
 	 * Added: Action to target area below media comments in lightbox or single media page
 	 * Added: Filter to add extra component to comments
 	 * Added: Filter to disallow blank text field while uploading media in Activity
 	 * Added: Filter to modify "Options" & "Upload" labels in Media Gallery

 * FIXED

 	 * After uploading media, the Upload panel will now collapse
 	 * Incorrect pagination text display in Media tab
 	 * "posted an update" string not getting translated in Activity feed for posts with attached media.
 Added translation support for all "rtmedia_update" Activity type
 	 * Duplicate activity generation when "Post Update" is clicked multiple times
 	 * Singular/plural form of "n people liked this" string
 	 * BuddyPress Group Media tab not displaying in Beta version 2.7.2
 	 * Media description not saving properly when uploading multiple media
 	 * Link to comment in WordPress backend not leading back to comment
 	 * Video popup UI for vertical videos
 	 * CSS-related responsive video layout issue
 	 * Fixed broken "Import media sizes" anchor link in admin notice
 	 * Lightbox privacy symbol alignment issue

 #### 4.1.8 [Oct 05, 2016] ####
 * Fix fatal error for older PHP version